Naruto: Ninja Destiny

-The North American and European versions have different a story.
+The North American and European versions have a different story.
 The original story from the Japanese version (with a new storyline added) was published in Europe as its own version of Ninja Destiny 2.
 The game features 16 playable characters (including 3 extra characters for North American and European versions).

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one seven and three sixes for a total of 25 out of 40.
 GamePro said, "Hardcore Naruto fans who are subject to long road trips will manage to squeeze a few hours of fun out of Ninja Destiny.
 All others should apply their stealthy skills elsewhere in gaming's vast stable of ninja titles."
 (Note: GamePro gave the game 4/5 for graphics, 2.5/5 for sound, and two 3/5 scores for control and fun factor.)